rug-compling/dact/cookbook/index.md

 Rather than "minimal" nodes, we might also want to identify "maximal" nodes.
 Such an example occurs in the next section on topicalization, where the "ancestor::" axis is helpful.

+In some cases, this technique does not quite give you the desired results (thanks to Jan Odijk for pointing this out).
+In the NP PP sequence case, it might be that a particular node directly dominates such an NP PP sequence, but is not found by the suggested query because another daughter of that node dominates a different NP PP sequence.
+To be able to get such situations sorted out, we provide an example below in the section on Quantifiers in XPath.

 ## Topicalization, fronting, the "vorfeld"

 In order to find constituents which are "topicalized" in root sentences (in other words,